 Once the feature is enabled please follow the documentation for the CIS tooling to run the provided hardening audit scripts.

-FIPS and Common Criteria are supported on 16.04+, please see https://docs.ubuntu.com/security-certs/en/.
-The UA client will be updated for 16.04+ at a later date.
+Common Criteria is supported on 16.04 and 18.04, please see https://ubuntu.com/security/cc for details and installation instructions.
+The UA client will be updated at a later date to add support for enabling this service directly.

 The UA Client can be configured to use an http/https proxy as needed for network requests.
 In addition, the UA Client will automatically set up proxies for all programs required for enabling Ubuntu Advantage services.
 This includes APT, Snaps, and Livepatch.